TICGL

 Government as Enabler: The Proven Policy Mix

-The winning formula includes: target CIT of 15–25% (down from 30%), restore and expand EPZ/SEZ incentives, dramatically improve ease of doing business (14% of senior management time is spent on regulations in Tanzania vs. 8% SSA average), invest in infrastructure, education (3.3% GDP), and health (1.2% GDP), and reduce recurrent spending dominance (currently 58–70% of budget).
+The winning formula: target CIT of 15–25% (down from 30%), expand EPZ/SEZ incentives, improve ease of doing business (14% of senior management time on regulations vs. 8% SSA average), invest in infrastructure, education (3.3% GDP) and health (1.2% GDP).

 4️⃣